LHT082024/LHT082024/README.md

 ## Imagen fancy image here

--I am Lucia and I'm currently a student at kodehode🖥️
+- I am Lucia and I'm currently a student at kodehode🖥️
 - currently I am learning c#🌱 and I really like making APIs 🧩
 - Like a child constantly asking "why?"
 I am really enthusiastic about trying to understnad how coding works and how different programs and software interact with each other.